Loch Ness Terror: Production

 The television film was produced by Lindsay MacAdam and Kirk Shaw for Insight Film Studios as Loch Ness Terror.
 It was financed by Sci Fi Channel and directed by Paul Ziller.

 Release

 It aired on 5 January 2008 in the USA on the Sci-Fi TV channel and was released on 9 July 2008 in Canada on DVD.

 Soundtrack

 The Turkish classic musician Pinar Toprak composed and performed the score.

+Reception

+Dread Central said, "Yeah, it’s all hokey and formulaic, but somehow it still manages to be a monstrously good time.
+Loch Ness Terror delivers the rompin’, stomp’in, chomp’in monster mayhem previous prehistoric carnivorous lake monster movies like The Crater Lake Monster, Monstroid, The Loch Ness Horror, and a few years ago similarly titled Beneath Loch Ness failed to.
+Loch Ness Terror might be the best movie of its kind, though that’s not saying much."

+CineMagazine rated the film 2 stars.